mmphego/mmphego.github.io/_posts/2026-03-21-Did-I-Just-Accidentally-Build-a-Memory-Management-System-for-Claude-Code.md

     learnings-patterns.md
 ```

-By the end of the month, the system had grown into something unplanned.
-Constitution, Persona, Governance rules for agent teams, Workflow verification steps, a dedicated ruleset for pull request review gates, and an index pointing to all of them.
+By the end of the month, the system had grown into something I did not plan for and could not have predicted.
+Constitution.
+Persona.
+Governance rules for agent teams.
+Workflow verification steps.
+A dedicated ruleset for pull request review gates.
+An index pointing to all of them. *(I'm an electronic engineer by training.
+How did I end up building a cognitive architecture in markdown instead of hardware?)*

 ```bash
 ~/.claude/